Archivals to tape#

 Warning

 Archiving too small or too large files causes problems.
-The optimal file size is between 10 GB and a few 500 GB.
+The optimal file size is between 10 GB and 200 GB.
+The transfer speed of files larger than approximately 250 GB between Tape and HSM cache is lower due to cache limitations.
 Please do not archive many small files but pack them into tar balls or similar.
 You can use packems for this purpose.
 It is more efficient and faster to retrieve one file of 1 GB size instead of ten files of 1 MB size.
 The read rate reaches up to 300 MB/s when data are continuously streamed.
 The long waiting time for tape retrievals is mainly caused by (a) the time the robot arm needs to transport a tape to the tape drive and (b) the waiting time for empty tape drives.
 Additionally, the tapes are stressed more by many single reading operations which increases the probability for tape failures.
 However, when file of 1 TB size and more is archived, then the retrieval will take very long.
 This is disadvantageous if one only needs a small part of such a large file.

 Warning